-

 Physical Activity and Nutrition

 The Community and Clinical Connections for Prevention and Health Branch monitors efforts to increase physical activity and healthy eating in childcare facilities, worksites, communities and among North Carolinians at large.
-In 2017, about 37% of North Carolina adults ate fruits less than one time per day and about 16% ate vegetables less than one time per day compared to 37% and 18% nationally.
+In 2019, about 38.1% of North Carolina adults ate fruits less than one time per day and about 17% ate vegetables less than one time per day.
 Adults need 150 minutes of moderate-intensity physical activity each week and should perform muscle-strengthening activities at least two days per week.
-In 2017 about 49% of North Carolina adults engaged in 150 minutes or more of moderate-intensity physical activity per week compared to about 51% of adults nationally.
+In 2019 about 49% of North Carolina adults engaged in 150 minutes or more of moderate-intensity physical activity per week compared to about 51% of adults nationally.